 While simply having a workflow management tool that takes the place of manually tracking tasks (in spreadsheets, for example) is better than nothing, if it doesn’t get your workflow truly flowing it’s not a great investment.
 Knowing what to look for can help you find the one that really works for you and your team—and it should include:

-- Conditional steps iteration
+- Conditional branching

 Is Kintone the right workflow management solution for you, your team, and your organization?
 Find out in a personalized demo.